-In this article, we will show you, How to connect Power BI to Text Files, and how to get data from text file to Power BI.
-To demonstrate the same, we will load data from text file to Power Bi, and generate a column chart.
+In this study, we show you how to connect Power BI to Text Files and get data from text files to Power BI.
+To demonstrate the Get Data from Text File to Power BI, we will load data from a text file to Power BI and generate a column chart.

 From the below screenshot, you can see that it is just a normal text file.
-If you observe closely, First row has the Column names
+If you observe closely, the First row has the Column names.

-Please wait until the connection is established
+Please wait until the connection is established.

-Currently we don’t want to make any changes to the data.
-So, let me click on the Load button
+Currently, we don’t want to make any changes to the data.
+So, let me click on the Load button.

 Now you can see all the Columns imported from the text file under the Fields section.